 The effects of aging may vary from person to person, but there are some normal age-related changes most seniors experience.
 These changes seldom lead to health issues as long as seniors make good lifestyle choices.

 Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them obtain this goal.
-Families can trust in Tucson, AZ, home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
+Families can trust in Tucson home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
 Here are some of the normal age-related changes many seniors might experience.

 1. Hair Loss